yvg/toasttv/README.md

 ## Tech Stack

-Built with simplicity and performance in mind, ror a deep dive into tech stack, code structure and design decisions, see [ARCHITECTURE.md](./ARCHITECTURE.md).
+See [ARCHITECTURE.md](./ARCHITECTURE.md) for tech stack, and design decisions.

 ## Development